 As the year progressed Will started taking more and more steps on his own.
 He also began walking up and down the stairs, feeding himself and drinking from an open cup.
 For a kid who was described as a lump of nothing, he clearly was showing he was not, he had a strong will and wanted to do what he could by himself.

 It’s now 2014 (as I am writing this) and Will has recently celebrated his twelfth birthday.
-Although during these years he has had downs along with the ups, he now communicates through using augmentative communication devices.
+Although during these years he has had downs along with the ups, he now communicates using an augmentative communication device.
 This year he participated in an inter-school games day at Variety Village.

 The lesson in all of this is that these children with special needs will never stay the same.
 It is not our place to predict what their futures will be.
 It is our job and our responsibility to provide them with the tools to have every success possible.
 In the end, Never say Never, because they will always surprise you.